ervandew/eclim/doc/content/eclimd.rst

     bindings whenever an embedded gvim editor has focus and then restore them with a non-gvim editor gains focus:

-    - Ctrl+U: in eclipse this run "Execute", but in gvim this is needed to run code completion (ex. ctrl-x ctrl-u).
+    - Ctrl+U: in eclipse this runs "Execute", but in gvim this is needed to run code completion (ex. ctrl-x ctrl-u).
+    - Ctrl+N: in eclipse this runs the "New" wizard, but in gvim this is also needed as a part of code completion, to scroll through the results.
     - Ctrl+V: in eclipse this pastes text from the clipboard (though not into gvim), but in gvim this is needed for column wise visual selections.
     - Ctrl+W: in eclipse this closes a tab, but in gvim this is needed to